zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     power-efficient but slow CPU or simulation platform which can perform instruction accurate simulation but does it slowly.

+env:
+  A list of environment variables.
+Twister will check if all these environment variables are set, and otherwise skip this platform.
+This allows the user to define a platform which should be used, for example, only if some required software or hardware is present, and to signal that presence to twister using these environment variables.

 Test Cases
 **********